espruino/BangleApps/apps/clockcal/README.md

 - First day of the week
 - Red Saturday
 - Red Sunday
+- Swipes (to disable all gestures)
+- Swipes: music (swipe down)
+- Spipes: messages (swipe right)

+## Auto detects your message/music apps:
+- swiping down will search your files for an app with the string "music" in its filename and launch it
+- swiping right will search your files for an app with the string "message" in its filename and launch it.
+- Configurable apps coming soon.

 ## Feedback
 The clock works for me in a 24h/MondayFirst/WeekendFree environment but is not well-tested with other settings.